Contact Us

 Email

-Conservation during COVID: Although some conservation programming in schools may be on a short hiatus given the unprecedented and unique impacts of Covid-19, Bellevue School District’s commitment to conservation remains strong.
-We encourage any staff that are interested in conservation support during this time, or want conservation resources for remote or hybrid learning, to reach out to Erin Hislop at the City of Bellevue 425-452-6197 ehislop@bellevuewa.gov, or Jeff Tweeten at Bellevue School District tweetenj@bsd405.org 425-456-4575.,
+Bellevue School District’s commitment to conservation remains strong.
+We encourage any staff that are interested in conservation support during this time, or want conservation resources for remote or hybrid learning, to reach out to the City of Bellevue 425-452-6197 [email protected], or Corey Green at Bellevue School District [email protected] 425-456-4511.

 Accomplishments

-• Several elementary schools participate in a food donation program with Hopelink.
+• Several elementary schools participate in a School Food Share donation program, with more in the works.

 • Eighty-six percent of Bellevue schools have a recycling rate of 50% or higher.
 Twelve schools have a recycling rate over 70%.